Healthdirect Free Australian health advice you can count on.

 How is anorexia nervosa treated?

-A psychologist can help a person with anorexia nervosa learn behaviours that will help them to return to and maintain a healthy weight.
-Someone with anorexia nervosa may also see a dietitian, family therapist, psychiatrist or other members of a healthcare team.
+A psychologist can help you learn behaviours that will help you get to and maintain a healthy weight.

 Complications of anorexia nervosa